aboutcoders/logger-bundle/README.md

 * `level`: The log level [emergency|alert|critical|error|warning|notice|info|debug]
 * `message`: The log message
-* `context`: An array of context data as defined by [Monolog](https://github.com/Seldaek/monolog)
+* `context`: Optional, an array of context data as defined by [Monolog](https://github.com/Seldaek/monolog)

-Please refer to the API documentation that can be generated with the [NelmioApiDocBundle](https://github.com/nelmio/NelmioApiDocBundle) to get detailed information on the expected request body.
+Please refer to the API documentation that can be generated with the [NelmioApiDocBundle](https://github.com/nelmio/NelmioApiDocBundle) to get more detailed information about the API method.